popovalexei/Image-Gallery-Flexbox/README.md

 # image-gallery-flexbox
-This is project of mine where I used HTML5, CSS3, and Flexbox.
-It is a image gallery site, and it is fully responsive.
+Lif in The Wild - a responsible images gallery website.
+Technologies used: HTML5, CSS3, and Flexbox.